Serious Incident Reporting

-Executive Committee members are charity trustees and therefore must comply with statutory accounting and reporting requirements.
+Trustees must comply with statutory accounting and reporting requirements.
 This applies even if your Scout Unit isn’t registered with the relevant charity regulator.

-But do you know what “serious incidents” are and when you need to report them?
+But, do you know what ‘serious incidents’ are and when you need to report them?

 The below guidance is for Scout units in England and Wales to comply with Charity Commission for England and Wales requirements.

-What do we need to report as a “serious incident”?
+What do we need to report as a ‘serious incident’?

 Trustees should consider reporting any incident which results, or could result, in a significant loss of funds or a significant risk to your members, work, property or reputation.

 What about safeguarding issues or when one of our members is injured?

 You also do not need to report any negative coverage in the national media.
 This is because the Association has agreed with the Commission that UK Headquarters will do this reporting on behalf of local Scouting in England & Wales.

 When do we report?

 Units which have to submit an annual return (i.e. those with an annual income over £25,000) must sign a declaration as part of the return that there are no serious incidents that you should have brought to the Commission’s attention earlier.

 How do we report?

-Although you can designate one person (for example your Secretary) to be responsible for completing the form, all Executive Committee members must have the chance to approve the details before it goes.
+Although you can designate one person (for example, your Secretary) to be responsible for completing the form, all Trustees must have the chance to approve the details before the form is sent.

 - This article is an outline only.
 All Trustees should ensure they're familiar with: Charity Commission guidance CC3 The essential trustee: what you need to know, what you need to do